robertsj/me701/pages/text_processing.md

       What course goals or outcomes will this lesson address?
 -->

- - Students will be able to select the right tool for the application.
+ - Students will be able to choose the proper tool.
+ - Students will be able to find, load, manipulate, and save data to file.

 ## Essential Questions